UK tech experts · info@vividrepairs.co.uk

 MSI B650M PROJECT ZERO Motherboard Review UK 2025

 The PROJECT ZERO takes a radically different approach to motherboard design.
 All power and data connectors mount on the rear, creating impossibly clean builds when paired with compatible cases.
-At £190, it’s double the price of budget B650 boards, and that premium buys you aesthetics rather than performance.
-But if you’re building a showcase PC with a glass side panel, the visual impact justifies the cost.
+At this price, it's double the price of budget B650 boards, and that premium buys you aesthetics rather than performance.
+But if you're building a showcase PC with a glass side panel, the visual impact justifies the cost.

 I built a system using the PROJECT ZERO in a Lian Li O11 Vision, and the cable management transformation is remarkable.
 No visible cables cluttering the motherboard view, just clean PCB and components.
 The back-connect design requires a compatible case with rear cable routing channels, so factor that into your budget.
 But the result looks professional in a way traditional builds can't match.